“Yeshua went out as usual to the Mount of Olives, and His talmidim [disciples] followed Him.” (Luke 22:39)

 We must not think, however, that every Jewish person rejected Yeshua.
 There have always been Jewish Believers in Yeshua and many Jewish people followed Him in the days of His First Coming.

-They understood that His riding into Jerusalem was in fulfillment of Zechariah’s prophecy.
+They understood that by riding into Jerusalem on a donkey, He was fulfilling Zechariah’s prophecy (chapter 9, verse 9).

 Communing With God on the Mount of Olives